 Warning: some readers may not find this tale tasteful.

 Once upon a time in a small cottage near the middle of a thick forest, there lived a pretty girl, who was known to everyone as Little Red Riding-Hood and was still called Little Red even after she was not so little any more.
+One might ask why the family lived in a small cottage since they were fairly wealthy, but that's the way it was.
 One day, her mother, Mrs Riding-Hood, called to her and said: "Your grandmother is sick.
 Take this fresh-baked apple pie to her by way of the path through the forest, but be very careful.
 Don't leave the path and don't stop for anything, and you will come to no harm."
 Then she waved and told Red goodbye.

 Red kissed her mother and replied, "Don't worry.
 I'll be safe on the way to Grandma's house."

-Although fairly tale lasses told to take a fresh-baked pie to grandma would be expected to set off on their way running, Red was no common fairy tale girl.
-She thought to herself, 'I wonder why Mum wants me to go through the woods instead of riding my horse around the woods along the king's highway.
+Although fairy tale lasses told to take a fresh-baked pie to grandma would be expected to set off on their way running, Red was no common fairy tale girl.
+She thought to herself, 'I wonder why Mum wants me to go by way of the path through the woods instead of riding my horse around the woods along the king's highway.
 Well, since she sometimes plays with magic, I'll do as she wishes, but, if the forest holds dangers, I should be prepared.'
 Following her own advice, she took along her rifle and a pocketful of bullets as she trotted off down the path through the woods.